Calles Cirilo Amorós y Jorge Juan; 46004 - Valencia

 TOURISTIC AREA: Ruzafa and Ensanche

 In times past it was a market, today it is home to flower stalls and the finest restaurants.
 But it has always been one of the most beautiful buildings in Valencia.
 Colón Market was designed by the architect Francisco Mora Berenguer in the early 20th century, making it one of the most iconic examples of Valencian art nouveau, which has certain features that recall Gaudí’s buildings in Barcelona.
-It is thus no surprise that the structure has been listed as a National Monument.

 The large building occupies 3,500 m², divided into three sections, enclosed at either end by two brick and stone entrances in the style of triumphal arches.
 The colourful façade is highly decorative, with the ceramic details typical of the region.
 An artistic wrought iron fence surrounds the premises.
 All these features have been painstaking restored.
 Today, the height of its ceiling and numerous entrances make the market a bright, open space.